mtlynch/minimal-mistakes/_posts/2016-09-25-testing-ansible-selenium.md

 We'd like to create an automated test for this, but uploading a video is difficult to script with simple command-line tools.
 The user first has to log in (which means that the script needs to manage cookies across requests), then they have to navigate the web UI to upload a video.
 This would be very difficult to do in a series of `curl` commands.

 Fortunately, we can use [Selenium](http://docs.seleniumhq.org/).
-Selenium is a tool that allows applications to perform web browser actions programmatically.
+Selenium is a web testing tool that allows us to perform web browser actions programmatically.

 # Setting Up Selenium